Bush Institute-SMU Economic Growth Initiative

 Global Economic Engagement

-Strengthening economies in neighboring countries and in Central America increases prosperity, growth, and job creation in the United States.
+Strengthening economies in neighboring countries increases prosperity, growth, and job creation in the United States.

 As the U.S. economy adds new jobs, some — generally less skilled and well-paid — will be lost.
 This is a natural process that has always been at work in the United States.
 Our challenge is to enable these workers to retrain and move as needed to benefit from new opportunities, ensuring our country and those around us can prosper into the future.

 - The United States, Canada, and Mexico face skills and workforce shortages.
 Meanwhile, Central America needs to create more jobs.